-An Overview of Security Deposits in Connecticut: A Primer for Landlords and Tenants
+An Overview of Security Deposits in CT.
+A Primer for Landlords and Tenants

 Residential and commercial landlords in Connecticut are allowed to collect security deposits from tenants.
 A security deposit is a payment that a tenant makes before the lease term begins that is used to provide financial security to a landlord if the tenant breaches the lease or damages the property.
 When it is used properly, a security deposit can be a vital tool to ensure that landlords are made whole at the end of a lease term if a tenant defaults or causes damage.